yulonglim/tp/docs/DeveloperGuide.md

 To integrate the new class feature into the existing AB3 product, we decided that each student object should have a reference to its class, and there should only be one class object for the same class.
 We considered and compared a few designs of the rest of the model component:

-* **Alternative 1 (current choice):** `TeachBook` maintains a list of all classes.
-Each class maintains a list of all students in that class.
-A unique student list containing all students in all classes is generated every time when users execute the `list all` command.
+* **Alternative 1 (current choice):** `TeachBook` maintains a list of all the classes.
+Each class maintains a list of all the students in that class.
+A unique student list containing all the students in all the classes is generated every time when users execute the `list all` command.
   * Pros
     * When adding/deleting students, we only need to add/delete ONCE using a class's student list at most times.
     * The filtered student list inside `ModelManager` can take the student list of the currently selected class as its source directly.
   * Cons
     * When `list all`, we need to construct the unique student list by iterating through each class's student list, which can degrade the performance of the `list all` command.

-* **Alternative 2:** `TeachBook` maintains a list of all classes.
-Each class maintains a list of all students in that class. `TeachBook` also maintains a unique student list containing all students in all classes.
+* **Alternative 2:** `TeachBook` maintains a list of all the classes.
+Each class maintains a list of all the students in that class. `TeachBook` also maintains a unique student list containing all the students in all the classes.
   * Pros
     * The filtered student list inside `ModelManager` can still take the student list of the currently selected class as its source directly.
     * When `list all`, the filtered student list can also take the maintained unique student list as its source directly.